Asapin/alkonost/README.md

 And some channels either stream for 24/7, for example [Lofi Girl](https://www.youtube.com/channel/UCSJ4gkVC6NrvII8umztf0Ow), or have streams planned far into the future, that effectively act as a chat rooms for viewers without the need to create Discord server.
 That's ~36000 credits per day for each such stream/chat room.

 Moreover, to get the list of live broadcasts, we would have to use [Search API](https://developers.google.com/youtube/v3/docs/search/list), which costs 100 credist for each request, meaning that we can only make 1 request every ~15 minutes.
 And then we would have only 400 credits left to actually collect chat messages.
 And that's only for 1 channel.

+## How to use

+At the moment, all parameters are hardcoded inside the `main.rs` file.
+Spam detection parameters are stored inside `DetectorParams` struct.

+The list of channels to track is stored inside `channels` hash set (lines 73-85).
+The app is using `channel id` when adding a new channel to track, but some YouTube channels use custom user name instead of channel id (e.g. https://www.youtube.com/user/PewDiePie).
+In that case you need to open any video from that channel, and then click on channel's name under the video.
+This would open the same channel page, but this time instead of a custom user name, you'll see a channel id in the browser's address bar (e.g. https://www.youtube.com/channel/UC-lHJZR3Gqxm24_Vd_AJ5Yw for PewDiePie).

+To actually run the app, just run `cargo run --release`